atomictag/incremental-bars/README.md

     will fail because that is not a valid attribute name.
     It is however totally possible to create an ad-hoc 'attribute' helper that does that directly on the DOM element.
+    This is again something I never do as in my opionion returning html artifacts from templates smells of anti-pattern.

 Found other problems?
+Have a request?

-File an issue and I'll have a look at them.
+File an [issue](https://github.com/atomictag/incremental-bars/issues) and I'll have a look at it.

 About
 -----